Rosebud Indian Reservation: Recent legal cases

 In United States v.
 Sioux Nation of Indians, 448 U.S. 371 (1980), the people of the Rosebud Sioux Reservation joined the Oglala Lakota and other Sioux nations in suing the federal government in a land claim for its taking of the Black Hills in the late 19th century.
 In 1980 the case was heard by the United States Supreme Court, which agreed with the nations that the US had acted illegally in 1877.
 The US government offered financial compensation, which the Sioux have refused.
 They still demand the return of the land to their nation.
 The compensation fund is earning interest and has increased in value.

-The tribe has suffered from terrible conditions at the IHS hospital.
-Because the IHS did not maintain standards, in November 2015 the federal Centers for Medicare and Medicaid Services (CMS) said it would no longer reimburse for services at the ER, as conditions were so poor.
-The ER was closed.
-For seven months, citizens on the reservation had no access to ER services.
-Five babies were born in ambulances en route to the nearest hospitals -50 miles away- and nine people died during emergency transport to other health facilities.
-CMS announced on July 14, 2016, that the emergency department would re-open the next day.
+Members of the Rosebud Indian Reservation announced they were suing the federal government for its closure of the reservation's only emergency room, operated by the Indian Health Service, on April 28, 2016.
+The federal Centers for Medicare and Medicaid Services (CMS) refused to reimburse ER services due to poor conditions in November 2015.
+For seven months, citizens on the reservation lacked ER services; five babies were born in ambulances en route to the nearest hospitals—fifty miles away—and nine people died during transport to health facilities.
+CMS announced on July 14, 2016, that the emergency department would be reopened the next day.

-On April 28, 2016, members of the Rosebud Indian Reservation announced they were suing the federal government for its closure of the only emergency room on its reservation, which is operated by Indian Health Services.
-The ER was closed because of conditions so poor that Medicaid (CMS) would not reimburse for its services.
-The ER had been closed for nearly five months, leaving people on the reservation without services.
-They have to travel 50 miles to reach another hospital.
-The emergency department was re-opened after seven months on July 15, 2016.

 While in Congress before 2018, former Representative Kristi Noem (R-South Dakota), now governor of South Dakota, authored legislation to improve conditions and staff at IHS facilities.
 She testified before Congress to gain support for the legislation.

 In December 2020, the Jesuits returned 525 acres to the reservation.
 The scattered pieces had been given to them in the 1890s for religious use.